 Bob is a natural trial attorney.
 He attributes his success to some of the skills he learned growing up in Boston’s South End: thinking on his feet, anticipating problems quickly, and utilizing the art of persuasion.
 Bob combines people skills with the most current audiovisual courtroom techniques to paint a vivid picture that brings the facts of a case to life for a judge or jury.

 Bob never shies away from a tough case.
 When the County of Ventura needed an experienced trial lawyer to defend it in the La Conchita landslide cases alleging 10 deaths and tens of millions of dollars in claimed damages, it called Bob.
-More recently, the City of Brea asked Bob to defend it in an excessive force case brought by the family of criminal suspect fatally wounded in an officer-involved shooting.
+More recently, the City of Brea asked Bob to defend it in an excessive force case brought by the family of a criminal suspect fatally wounded in an officer-involved shooting.
 Bob and his trial team prevailed using the same tools they apply in every case: thorough investigation, persuasive writing and tireless commitment to the client.

 Work for Clients